GoogleCloudPlatform/cloud-foundation-fabric/examples/data-solutions/dp-foundation/README.md

 ![Centralized Cloud Data Loss Prevention high-level diagram](./images/dlp_diagram.png "Centralized Cloud Data Loss Prevention high-level diagram")

 ## How to run this script
+In order to bring up this example, you will need

+- a folder or organization where new projects will be created
+- a billing account that will be associated to new projects

 The DP is meant to be executed by a Service Account (or a regular user) having this minimal set of permission:
 * **Org level**:
   * `"compute.organizations.enableXpnResource"`